 Certain checkmarks are inevitable when traveling.
 One of those checkmarks to complete is packing.
-Packing is an essential part of the journey but also a hectic process.
-As someone who spent two weeks packing for my move to Washington, D.C., packing requires retraining.
-No matter how often I have packed my suitcases when moving or traveling when confronted with packing, I feel like I do not know where to begin, and I know I am not alone feeling this way.
+Packing is an essential part of the journey, but also a hectic process.
+As someone who spent two weeks packing for my move to Washington, D.C., I’ve had to retrain.
+No matter how many times I have packed my suitcases for moving or traveling, I do not know where to begin, and I know I am not alone.

 Packing is one of the travelers’ favorite frenemies.
-When you are planning a trip and reach the packing process, it brings out excitement because the packing stage signifies your closeness to your travel adventure.
-However, when you start packing, the joy begins to dwindle, and packing becomes a chore you desperately want to be done with.
+When you are planning a trip and reach the packing stage, it is exciting because it signals your approach to your travel adventure.
+However, as you start packing, the joy begins to dwindle, and the task becomes a chore you desperately want to finish.
 We’ve previously discussed six packing must-haves.
-This post, however, will specifically discuss eight packing essentials for women solo travelers.
-As women make up the majority of solo travelers, discussing in-depth things they should consider when packing is vital.
+This post will discuss eight packing essentials for women solo travelers.
+As women make up the majority of solo travelers, discussing in depth the considerations they should keep in mind when packing is vital.
 Before diving into our lists, let’s discuss the relationship between women and packing.

 Women & Packing